danc1234/APCS-Final-Project/WORKLOG.md

 Finished popping bloon and throwing dart method.
 Tested with only one bloon. need to test with more than one.

+### 5/30

+Added a countdown so that the balloons are spaced out instead of clumped together.

 ## Daniel Chen